lucapino/confluence-rest-client/README.md

 Current release: `1.0.0`

 This is a reworked version of [ConfluenceRestClient](https://github.com/MartinBoehmer/ConfluenceRestClient).
-Thsi version decouples the HTTP-specific code from the Confluence client code so that it is possible, for example, to implement the client using other third party libraries, or using a different form of authentication).
+This version decouples the HTTP-specific code from the Confluence client code so that it is possible, for example, to implement the client using other third party libraries, or using a different form of authentication).
 This version also separates the API (now in the xxx.api package) from the implementation (in the xxx.impl package).

 ## Usage

 You must first get a RequestService to perform REST calls.
 One called HttpAuthRequestService is provided, which uses Basic HTTP authentication.
 Then connect using the URI of the Confluence server and your credentials:

 ```java
 HttpAuthRequestService requestService = new HttpAuthRequestService();